 1.3 Refunds for standard tickets are obtainable up to 24 hours prior to kick-off.
-Call 0871 226 1905* for a refund form.
+Refunds for away matches are available prior to tickets being returned to the home club, which is usually 48 hours before kick-off.
+Call 03330 14 44 44* for a refund form.
 Both the tickets and the form must be received by the commercial centre at The Valley before the deadline.
-The club reserves the right not to offer refunds on discounted tickets sold from time to time under special offers, but this will be made clear under the terms of the offer where it applies.
+The Club reserves the right not to offer refunds on discounted tickets sold from time to time under special offers, but this will be made clear under the terms of the offer where it applies.

 2 Away support

-2.1 The club's supporters are allocated tickets for away league matches for which there is expected to be excess demand in the following order of priority:
+2.1 The Club's supporters are allocated tickets for away league matches for which there is expected to be excess demand.
+The following groups will enjoy priority status:

-This order of priority also applies to away cup fixtures or those staged at neutral venues, but this is subject to variation dependent upon the allocation of tickets received.
+These groups also enjoy priority status for away cup fixtures or those staged at neutral venues, but this is subject to variation dependent upon the allocation of tickets received.

-2.2 Supporters of a visiting club are charged admission prices that comply with Football League rules in terms of comparison with those charged to the club's own supporters for comparable accommodation.
+2.2 Supporters of a visiting club are charged admission prices that comply with EFL rules in terms of comparison with those charged to the club's own supporters for comparable accommodation.

 3 Loyalty and membership